-As we have argued, the JUNO experiment offers unique opportunities not just for neutrino physics, but also for the possible discovery of new kinds of particles of the type considered here, with the unusual property of having very large mass and carrying non-vanishing electric charge of $\mathcal{O}(1)$ .
-As far as we are aware such searches would necessitate only relatively minor adjustments of the triggers and electronics of the JUNO detector.
+As we have argued, the JUNO experiment offers unique opportunities not just for neutrino physics, but also for the possible discovery of new kinds of particles of the type considered here, with the unusual property of having very large mass and carrying non-vanishing electric charge of $\mathcal{O}(1)$.
+This is because the JUNO detector is located sufficiently deeply underground to eliminate cosmic ray background other than high energy muons.
+Furthermore, by vetoing these muons, as well as natural radioactivity, it manages to suppress all processes other than events induced by neutrinos - or entirely new types of particles of the type proposed in this paper!
+As far as we are aware, extending JUNO searches beyond neutrino physics in order to look for supermassive gravitinos would necessitate only relatively minor adjustments of the triggers and electronics of the JUNO detector.

 It goes without saying that the discovery of any such event would constitute a truly disruptive advance, in the sense that it would be a first clear observational indication pointing towards a novel Planck scale unification of matter with gravitation.
 Experimental vindication of any of the currently available approaches to quantum gravity and unification has proved elusive so far, mainly because the Planck scale is so far off that it is difficult to imagine any kind of conclusive test.
 With the Planck scale out of the reach of any conceivable accelerator experiment, underground observatories such as JUNO may offer a way out of the impasse.

-Acknowledgments: We would like to thank Lothar Oberauer, Sławomir Wronka and Agnieszka Zalewska for helpful doscussions.
+Acknowledgements We would like to thank Lothar Oberauer, Sławomir Wronka and Agnieszka Zalewska for helpful discussions, and the referee for constructive comments on the manuscript.
 K.A.
 Meissner was partially supported by the Polish National Science Center grant UMO-2020/39/B/ST2/01279.
-The work of H. Nicolai has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 740209).
+The work of H. Nicolai has received funding from the European Research Council (ERC) under the European Research Counci pean Union's Horizon 2020 research and innovation programme (grant agreement No 740209).